sknogler/vintage-store/README.md

 ### Vintage store

-This is a simple microservices exercise based on https://htl-leonding-example.github.io/udemy-microservices-goncalves/ .
+This is a simple microservice exercise based on https://htl-leonding-example.github.io/udemy-microservices-goncalves/ .